Disability in the United States: Higher Education

 Self-advocacy plays an important role in the success of students with disabilities in higher education.
 While the examination of self-advocacy skills has been largely limited to the impact in academic settings, self-advocacy skills, or the lack thereof, do also impact non-academic situations.
 A 2004 study noted that only 3 percent of students with disabilities had self-advocacy training.
 Students with disabilities who are confident about their disability identity and self-advocacy skills are more likely to disclose their disabilities and advocate for their needs when interacting with faculty and staff.
 Advocacy service is also provided to students as staff from different programs help instructors in college, understand the needs of disabled students who are attending their classes.
 So much so that when disable students need extra time to complete their course then some arrangements are made to accommodate such students.
 Students with disabilities who were embarrassed of their disability identity and did not understand their needs as learners looked to faculty and staff for solutions to accommodation needs.
 Education helps students with disabilities learn self-advocacy skills that affect their ability to advocate for their health, insurance, and other needs.

 In spite of IDEA and Section 504 providing support for the education of people with disabilities, the educational outcomes of people with disabilities vary significantly from the outcomes of people without disabilities.
-After high school, a 2005 study found students with disabilities enroll in postsecondary education, whether college, technical school or vocational school, at a rate of 46% compared to the rate of 63% for students without disabilities.
-This rate is up 23% since 1990, when the Americans with Disabilities Act of 1990 was passed.
-Specifically to four-year degree-granting higher education institutions, 27% of students with disabilities attend compared to 54% of students without disabilities.
+After high school, a 2005 study found students with disabilities enroll in postsecondary education, whether college, technical school or vocational school, at a rate of 46 percent compared to the rate of 63 percent for students without disabilities.
+This rate is up 23 percent since 1990, when the Americans with Disabilities Act of 1990 was passed.
+Specifically to four-year degree-granting higher education institutions, 27 percent of students with disabilities attend compared to 54 percent of students without disabilities.
 High school completion and postsecondary education enrollment vary per disability type.

 Students with disabilities are responsible for advocating for their accommodations and needs as learners in higher education environments.
 Many higher education institutions have staff to work with students with disabilities on their accommodation requests.
 Higher education institutions do vary in process to obtain accommodations and accommodations provided.
 The staff members at the higher education institutions can recommend accommodations.
 The faculty members, however, may choose to vary or not implement the accommodations at all based upon concerns of weakening the academic integrity of the course or risking the possibility of endless accommodation requests.
 When working with faculty members about accommodations, nearly half of the students with disabilities recalled receiving a negative response, while the other half felt their faculty members were accommodating.

 For people with disabilities, having a four-year college degree provides significant employment and salary advantages.